David-Way/david-way.github.io/content/projects/hushup-cli/hushup-cli.md

   - ports
 ---

-As a developer, you might be familiar with the obnoxious `EADDRINUSE` port in-use message.
-You commonly encounter it when you're frantically context-switching between projects, usually when in a rush.
-You may be trying to spin up a project up for that Sprint Demo in 15 minutes or dusting off some long dormant some code you haven't looked at in a while.
+You might be familiar with the obnoxious `EADDRINUSE` port in-use message.
+It's commonly encountered when frantically context-switching between projects.
+You may be trying to spin up a project up for that Sprint Demo in 15 minutes or dusting off some long dormant code you haven't looked at in a while.
 Either way, you are eager to get moving, and now you have a side quest.

 Lucky for you, a good friend of mine built a fantastic app that helps with this problem, [Port Manager](https://portmanager.app/).
 Port Managers' most helpful feature is that it allows you to identify and free up any in-use ports in a few clicks.
 I use it frequently, and I encourage you to try it yourself.